magento/devdocs/guides/v2.2/ui_comp_guide/best-practices/semantic_config.md

 layout: default
 group: UI_Components_guide
 subgroup: best practices
-title: Using semantic syntax for UI components XML configuration
+title: Using the new structure in UI components XML configuration
-menu_title: Using semantic syntax for UI components XML configuration
+menu_title: Using the new structure in UI components XML configuration
 menu_order: 1
 version: 2.2
 github_link: ui_comp_guide/best-practices/semantic_config.md
 ---

 ## Overview
-Magento 2.2 introduces the semantic syntax for [UI components XML configuration]({{page.baseurl}}ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html).
-It also supports the "arbitrary" syntax used in UI components XML configuration in previous Magento 2 versions and during XML files merging, the configuration files with "arbitrary" syntax have higher priority.
+Magento 2.2 introduces the new structure for [UI components XML configuration]({{page.baseurl}}ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html), aimed at improving configuration semantics.

+The "arbitrary" structure, used in UI components XML configuration in previous Magento 2 versions is also supported, and during XML files merging, the configuration files with "arbitrary" structure have higher priority.

-But we recommend using the semantic syntax, because the old "arbitrary" syntax will become deprecated at some point.
+Using the new structure is the best practice, because the old "arbitrary" structure will become deprecated at some point.

-The main advantages of the semantic syntax are described in the following sections.
+The main advantages of the new structure are described in the following sections.

 ## Readability
 All components options are separate nodes, and a node's purpose is defined by its name.
 The number of abstract-named nodes like `<item>` or `<argument>` is minimized.